 Is an aerospace focus a requirement?

 We are very happy to support businesses and technologies developed in (or for) other industries on the programme.
-As long as your business and technologies could be relevant to the aerospace industry, we’d love to chat.
+As long as your business and technologies have applications relevant to the aerospace industry, we’d love to chat.

 What is the accelerator’s objective?

-The Aerospace Xelerated programme is an accelerator programme designed to support the growth of startups in both the UK and global aerospace ecosystems.
-By supporting these innovative early stage technology businesses, the programme aims to bolster the growth and competitiveness of the aerospace industry.
+The Aerospace Xelerated programme is designed to support the growth of startups – regardless of where they reside.
+By supporting these innovative early stage technology businesses, the programme aims to bolster the growth, competitiveness, and sustainability of the aerospace industry.

 How many companies will be on the programme?